 Breakout Networking: Connecting for Mental Health, Wellbeing and Peer Support

-This session invites delegates to engage in structured discussions focused on improving workplace mental health and fostering wellbeing.
+This session invites delegates to engage in structured discussions focused on improving workplace mental health and support wellbeing.
 Attendees will share strategies for supporting colleagues, inclusive practices in their organisations.
-The session encourages collaboration and practical takeaways that can be applied immediately to improve staff wellbeing.
+The session encourages collaboration and takeaways that can be applied immediately to improve staff wellbeing.

 Comfort Break